 Justification of Red List Category

 It favours dense, homogeneous scrub, garrigue and low maquis c.0.5-1.5 m in height and dominated by species such as Ulex, Erica, Calluna, Rosmarinus, Genista, Cistus and Quercus coccifera (del Hoyo et al. 2006, Chiatante 2014, S. Wotton in litt.
 2016).
 It is largely sedentary but undertakes some short-distance dispersive movements and some European birds spend the non-breeding season in north-west Africa (del Hoyo et al. 2006).
 It is primarily a lowland species in the north of its range but occurs to 1,800-2,000 m in the Pyrenees and north-west Africa (del Hoyo et al. 2006).
+The species feeds on mostly arthropods, but may also eat berries outside the breeding season (Aymí and Gargallo 2021).
+Breeding will occur mostly from mid-March to August (Aymí and Gargallo 2021).

 Increasing densities of cattle on the Spanish dehesa are causing severe habitat degradation through overgrazing (J. J. R. Encalado in litt.
 2007), which may be affecting the species.
 Afforestation has decreased the amount of suitable habitat in parts of France and Iberia (Shirihai et al. 2001).
 The species is reliant on dense, low shrublands that are often created as a result of past fires.
 With the species peaking in abundance a short time after the initial fire (e.g. c.3-4 to 9 years post fire) when the vegetation is most suitable (Jacquet and Prodon 2009, Pons and Clavero 2010, S. Herrando in litt.
-2016).
-Changes in the pattern and frequency of wildfires as a result of fire suppression policies and climate change may reduce the area of suitable habitat for the species in Europe (Regos et al. 2015, P. Pons in litt.
-2016).
+2016), changes in the pattern and frequency of wildfires as a result of fire suppression policies and climate change may reduce the area of suitable habitat for the species in Europe (Regos et al. 2015, P. Pons in litt.
+2016, A. Regos in litt.
+2020).
 Post-fire forest management can negatively affect the species through the removal of burnt trees as the species has been shown to favour a moderate coverage of logging remnants after fires (Herrando et al. 2009), however, a non-significant positive effect of salvage logging has been described for this species (Rost et al. 2013).
 Building log piles is known to benefit the species (Herrando et al. 2009, Rost et al. 2010).
 In the UK there is some evidence to show that the species is adversely affected by disturbance from people and dogs (S. Wotton in litt.
 2016).

 Conservation Actions Underway